-- 1) Press the ASSIGN button and keep it pressed. - 2) Use the number keys to enter the keyboard velocity (see Table 4.1). - 3) Release the ASSIGN button. - 4) Confirm your selection with ENTER.
-To discard your assignments either press the CANCEL key or the ASSIGN button again.
-In all 3 cases the ASSIGN LED goes out.
+- a) for the PITCH BEND RANGE: This defines to what extent the movement of the PITCH BEND wheel affects the pitch of the sound.
+Proceed as follows to change the PITCH BEND RANGE: - 1) Press the ASSIGN button and keep it pressed. - Use the number keys to enter the keyboard velocity (see table 4.1). - 3) Release the ASSIGN button. - Confirm your selection with ENTER.
+To discard your assignments either press the CANCEL button or the ASSIGN button again.

-Key Effect on key velocity 0 OFF: velocity value is fixed to 110.
+KEY EFFECT ON KEY VEOLCITY 0 OFF: velocity value is fixed to 110.
 Change of key pressure has no effect on volume level.
-1 SOFT: key pressure is very sensitive; low velocity changes create high changes in volume level 2 MEDIUM: key pressure is "normal"; (very) hard hit notes are (very) loud, (very) soft hit notes produce (very) low volume 3 HARD: key pressure is more unsusceptible compared to all other settings 4-9 invalid input
+1 SOFT: key pressure is very sensitive; low velocity changes create high changes in volume level 2 MEDIUM: key pressure is "normal"; (very) hard hit notes are (very) loud, (very) soft hit notes produce (very) low volume 3 HARD: key pressure is more unsusceptible compared to all other settings bis 9 invalid input